mozilla-services/autograph/signer/xpi/README.rst

 The type of this signer is **xpi**.

 The XPI signer in Autograph supports four types of addons.
-A signer is configured to issue signature for a given type using the `category` parameter in the autograph configuration:
+A signer is configured to issue signature for a given type using the `mode` parameter in the autograph configuration:

-* Regular addons use category `add-on`
+* Regular addons use mode `add-on`
-* Mozilla Extensions use category `extension`
+* Mozilla Extensions use mode `extension`
 * Mozilla Components (aka.
 System Addons) `system add-on`
 * Hotfixes `hotfix`

-Each signer must have a type, a category and the certificate and private key of an intermediate CA issued by either the staging or root PKIs of AMO (refer to internal documentation to issue those, as they require access to private HSMs).
+Each signer must have a type, a mode and the certificate and private key of an intermediate CA issued by either the staging or root PKIs of AMO (refer to internal documentation to issue those, as they require access to private HSMs).